 Snapchat allows the user to take a picture or record a video and add messages or drawings to then send it to a contact or multiple contacts.
 Once the picture or video has been viewed, it lasts for 1-10 seconds before being deleted from the recipient's phone and erased from Snapchat's servers.

-Adults could lead themselves open to allegations that inappropriate pictures were sent to children via this method and predatory adults could use this to sexually harass under 18s.
+H&DCYC's Policy Adults could lead themselves open to allegations that inappropriate pictures were sent to children via this method and predatory adults could use this to sexually harass under 18s.
 When communicating with children there must be accountability or a record of what was said/sent, as Snapchat does not provide this facility H&DCYC does NOT permit the use of snapchat by leaders within an H&DCYC program or for H&DCYC purposes.
 YouTube is a place to watch, create and share videos.
 Users can create their own YouTube account, make a music playlist and even create their own channel which means that users will have a public profile.
 It allows users to comment on videos and create video playlists.
 For younger children there is a separate YouTube for Kids site with child friendly videos as the minimum age for using Youtube is 13.

-As YouTube has a minimum age of 13, no communication with any child under 13 is to take place via YouTube.
+H&DCYC's Policy As YouTube has a minimum age of 13, no communication with any child under 13 is to take place via YouTube.
 Caution must be taken for showing or recommending videos on Youtube due to the ease of access to age-inappropriate material.
 WhatsApp is an instant messaging app, which lets users send messages, images and videos.
 This can be one-to-one or in a group conversation.

-The minimum age for setting up a WhatsApp account is 16.

-As WhatsApp has a minimum age of 16, no communication with any young person under 16 is to take place via WhatsApp.
+The minimum age for setting up a WhatsApp account is 13.
+H&DCYC's Policy As WhatsApp has a minimum age of 13, no communication with any young person under 13 is to take place via WhatsApp.
 WhatsApp should not be used for private one-to-one conversations with a child.

-ooVoo is a video chat app.
+V ooVoo is a video chat app.
 It lets users make video calls, voice calls and send texts to friends and family.
 Users can also start a group video chat with up to 12 people.
 The default privacy settings are set to 'public', so users can talk to people they don't know, but this can be changed so that users can just talk to their friends.

-The minimum age for using oo Voo is 13.

-As ooVoo has a minimum age of 13, no communication with any young person under 13 is to take place via ooVoo.
+The minimum age for using ooVoo is 13.
+H&DCYC's Policy As ooVoo has a minimum age of 13, no communication with any young person under 13 is to take place via ooVoo.